 After switching gyms a couple of times, Dieselnoi eventually won the Lumpinee Stadium Lightweight championship title in 1981 after defeating Koapong Sittichuchai.
 In 1982, he was matched up with (Samart Payakaroon, another fighter considered one of the greatest of all time), in one of the most highly paid fights of the 1980s, adding another win to his record.

 After the Samart fight, Dieselnoi commanded so much fear, and respect, in the lightweight division that there were no challengers and for a period had no fights at all.
 Eventually Dieselnoi faced up with Sagat Petchyindee (who we’ve featured previously in a separate Inspirational Fighters article).
-Sagat was one of the few people who posed a real challenge at the time, and was the man behind 2 of the 10 losses on Dieselnoi’s record, from their previous encounters.
-In this third encounter, Dieselnoi’s knees were enough to beat Sagat, and Dieselnoi remained the champion.
+Sagat was one of the few people who posed a real challenge at the time.
+In their third encounter, Dieselnoi’s knees were enough to beat Sagat, and Dieselnoi remained the champion.

 Unable to find any more contenders, Dieslenoi looked abroad, having a few encounters with foreign fighters, before eventually being forced to retire at the age of 25 because nobody wanted to face him.